-Institutional Aid/Other Aid
+Institutional Aid

 Sterling College Financial Aid desires to meet the needs of its students as equitably as possible.
+Financial Aid is awarded on the basis that a student is full time and will be living on campus.
+Any of the following variations will result in the financial aid award being adjusted at time of disbursement:

-Financial Aid primarily awards based on students having a full time, on campus status.
-Any variation from this may result in financial aid adjustments.
-Off campus housing will affect the student's institutional aid by one third.
-Any student dropping below a fulltime status will not be awarded any institutional aid unless he or she is a last semester senior.
-In that case, students will be awarded according to the percentage of part time hours to full time hours.
-Additional information may be obtained in the financial aid office.
+- 1. Off campus housing will result in a student's institutional aid being reduced by one-third. - 2.
+Dropping below a fulltime status (less than 12 credit hours per semester) will result in institutional aid being reduced to zero. - a.
+If it is the last semester of the student's senior year, the institutional aid will be adjusted according to the percentage of part time hours to full time hours.

+Additional information may be obtained in the Financial Aid Office.

-1. Academic/Major and Academic/Athletic Scholarships are available to incoming first-year and transfer students.
-Applicants for these scholarships must be accepted for admission and complete the Free Application for Federal Student Aid (FAFSA).
+Academic and Athletic Scholarships are available to incoming first-year and transfer students.
+Applicants for these scholarships must be accepted for admission.
 Scholarships are based on high school performance and are renewable throughout one's college career as long as academic performance meets specified standards, including satisfactory academic progress.
 Residential and cumulative GPAs are considered independently and both must meet the published criteria.